chikoski/rust-handson/docs/content_en.md

 ----

-### Skelton code generation with Cargo
+### Skeleton code generation with Cargo

 ~~~sh
 % cargo new --bin cat
 ~~~

-* This command will generate skelton code for binaries, not libraries
+* This command will generate skeleton code for binaries, not libraries

 ----